AnantharamanLab/TYMEFLIES_Viral/Cluster_phage_genomes/README.md

 # Cluster phage genomes

-**1 Cluster phage genomes by shared protein an AAI**
+**1 Cluster viral genomes by shared protein an AAI**

-Firstly, perform all-vs-all DIAMOND BLASTP for all phage genome proteins.
+Firstly, perform all-vs-all DIAMOND BLASTP for all viral genome proteins.
 Then, calculate the shared proteins and the average AAI of shared proteins between genome pairs.

 This script is modified from "amino_acid_identity.py" (https://github.com/snayfach/MGV/tree/master/aai_cluster).
-It was custom to use low RAM.
+It was custom for low RAM.

 [script] 04.Cluster_phage_genomes.step1.cluster_phage_genomes_by_shared_protein_and_AAI.pl